 In this context, collaboration and exchange within the business are essential.
 In terms of production, this translates into the need for a shared approach based on recognized methodologies—and based on a common platform.
 The modern goal of mobile ITSM is not to just implement ITIL methods but to achieve an organization-wide platform with ingrained mobile capabilities so business value is delivered to users wanting to interact with IT while they are on-the-go.

 The service catalog aims to meet the needs of the business.
 While users are moving towards mobility, IT has no choice but to also move in that direction or lose relevance to the users.
 Therefore mobile ITSM is the future.

 A mobile-ready service management platform provides users with the information they need, when they want it, and via any device they choose.
 Not only does it offer quick and convenient service, but the right tool also secures data and helps IT maintain control.

 Placed in the context of digital transformation, mobility and IT service management become the keys to the implementation of corporate strategies that increase the value from IT.
 Moreover, half of IT decision makers say they are ready for the transformation.
 Yet risk and safety issues still limit companies in their attempts to realize its value.
 The bottom line is they lack the right tools.
-It’s up to the business and its IT department to deploy a capable mobile ITSM tool that is easy to deliver and easy to use to ensure minimal disruption yet will support the mobile-first transformation needed.
+It’s up to the business and its IT department to deploy a capable mobile ITSM software tool that is easy to deliver and easy to use to ensure minimal disruption yet will support the mobile-first transformation needed.